Medicare Mistakes Seniors Should Avoid in NC

 Healthcare needs change over time, and so do Medicare plans.
 Seniors often make the mistake of keeping the same plan without reviewing it each year.
 Important tips:

-• Check for changes in premiums, deductibles, and coverage annually
+Check for changes in premiums, deductibles, and coverage annually Review provider networks and drug formularies Adjust coverage to fit evolving healthcare needs

-At Foxworth Insurance Agency, LLC, we assist seniors in North Carolina with annual plan reviews to ensure continued optimal coverage.
+At Foxworth Insurance Agency, LLC , we assist seniors in North Carolina with annual plan reviews to ensure continued optimal coverage.

 Underestimating Out-of-Pocket Costs